reflectoring/reflectoring.github.io/_posts/book-reviews/2019-07-17-book-review-everybody-writes.md

 ## Conclusion

-As you see from the lists above, [Everybody Writes](//www.tkqlhce.com/click-9137796-13660345?url=https%3A%2F%2Fwww.ebooks.com%2Fcj.asp%3FIID%3D1779315%26fc%3DUS&cjsku=1779315) offers a lot of applicable content.
+As you see from the lists above, {% include book-link.html book="everybody-writes" %} offers a lot of applicable content.
 The lists above just include the things I took away, and they may be different for you.

 The book is very pleasant to read and makes it easy to take away valuable tips.
 I now have a big list of things I want to do to improve my writing :).